Chances are, if you've spent any time online, you'll know that there are lot's of scams about, but what is Phishing and how can you avoid it?

 1. Never give out any passwords to anyone, over the phone, in person, online or via email.

-2. Your bank, network provider and many other companies that handle your money will usually ask you to enter select characters of a password or login number.
-If you’re asked for your full password or login number by one of these companies, it’s almost certainly a phishing scam, and you should contact your bank or network provider immediately.
+2. Companies like your bank or network provider may ask you to enter characters from a password or login number.
+If you’re asked for your full password or login information in an email, it’s almost certainly a phishing scam.
+If you get an email like this, you should contact your bank or network provider immediately.

 3. Never click on links in emails or texts that ask you to sign in to your account.
-Close the email and go directly to the company’s website.
+Close the email and go directly to the company’s website instead.

 4. Install good virus protection on your personal computer.
-You can buy trusted anti-virus software from companies like McAfee and Norton, or you can download free software from well-respected places, such as Avast and Kaspersky.
+You can buy trusted anti-virus software from companies like McAfee and Norton.
+And you can download free software from well-respected places, such as Avast and Kaspersky.
 Make sure you research the software you choose.

 5. Make sure you’re visiting secure websites.
-You can look for the padlock icon in the address bar to check if a website is secure.
+Look for the padlock icon in the address bar to check if a website is secure.

 7. Your bank, phone provider and money management companies know you.
 They’ll address you by name.